Xyloquirk Books

 1

-The walls shake, as yet another round of pounding from a jackhammer operation in the early morning hours, a ruckus of a rattler with the words "creative writing" flashing off it in neon green spray paint, a rattler bouncing in the hands of a doughty girl in a smart tuxedo, vibrates the house, causing a majestic painting to fall off the wall, and in a way vaguely reminiscent of this run-on sentence, it lands, THUD!, upright and doesn't fall over.
-It is the painting of the Zygo such as you see on the cover of this book.
+The walls shake, as yet another round of pounding from an overhaul operation just before dawn (the ruckus of a jammer rattler jackhammer with the words "creative writing" appearing on its side in impossible-to-miss neon blue spray paint, a jammer rattler jackhammer bouncing in the hands of a doughty woman) vibrates the house, causing a majestic painting to fall off the wall, and in a way vaguely reminiscent of this zonkpopped sentence, it lands THUD!, upright and and doesn't fall over.
+It is the painting of Quoz the zygoneure such as you see on the cover of this book.
 I hung it a year ago this very day.

 "Did you hear that?"
 I call to my cat Mincy.
 "This is madness.
-When the Zygo painting falls, it is written that a quirky story shall be written.
-But more importantly the prophesy says that when the painting of the Zygo falls, the Zygo himself or herself shall suddenly appear and eat you and me alive unless I am very clever.
-And then it is said, and we know this to be true, because it happened only last week in one of our alternate pasts, the Zygo will devour everyone else in the world, or as many as possible, before something or other drives her back to her den to hibernate.
+When the Quoz painting falls, it is written that a quirky story tapestry shall be written.
+But more importantly the prophesy says that when the painting of the Quoz falls, the Quoz herself shall suddenly appear and eat you and me alive unless I am very clever.
+And then it is said, and we know this to be true, because it happened only last week in one of our alternate pasts, the Quoz will devour everyone else in the world, or as many as possible, before something or other spurs her back to her den (or someplace bingzap) to hibernate.
 Last week we lost half of the world's population before she fell asleep.
-So a great wave of denial has spread across the land like a highly contagious flu, and most won't even admit that the Zygo exists, let alone take precautions to evade her.
-I fear we had better keep a very low profile."
+So a great wave of denial has spread across the land like a highly contagious flu, and most won't even admit that the Quoz exists, let alone take precautions to evade her.
+I fear we had better keep a very low profile.
+And as for the happy ending and incredible dreamscape that comes at the end if all goes--"

-No sooner do I finish speaking than the zygo crashes through the front door.
-Mincy and I only just barely make it out the back door and onto the recumbent bike.
+But before I can finish, the zygoneure crashes through the front door, and Mincy and I only just barely make it out the back door and onto the recumbent bike in time to make good our escape.
 I pedal madly over the grass and through the back gate with Mincy in the basket.

 2

-In between other chancy escapes from the zygo, I look for work.
-I have to find a way into the club.
+In between other chancy escapes from the zygoneure, I look for a decent job.
 It's not easy when your starting point is scrubbing floors, painting walls, doing laundry, answering phones, drafting correspondence, attending staff meetings, opening offices, closing them, waiting for antiquated computers to do something, stocking shelves, cleaning up messes, moving furniture, ordering supplies, assembling furniture, handing off paperwork, completing forms, completing training, training others, sorting mail, making travel arrangements, attending conferences.
 One figures one will remain office assistant and odd jobs help for the rest of one's life.
-But if you catch a break, one day you might find the company director grooming you for greatness.
+But if you catch a break, you may find the company director grooming you for greatness.
 It's a far shot, and if you don't work your tail off, you don't stand a chance, but that's how it is.

 Or maybe it's something else, such as a Tuesday when the jefe on U Street pulls out your resume from the pulp pile and taps it twice.